rhaamo/dainit/README.md

 # lutrainit

-lutrainit is a simple init system for Linux written in Go.
+lutrainit is an init system for Linux written in Go.

-It's likely less full-featured and more minimalist than your init system.
-(It aims to be an init system and only an init system.)

 lutrainit will do the following:

 1. Set the hostname
 2. Remount the root filesystem[1]
 3. Mount all other non-network filesystems and activate swap partitions
-3. Start processes with config files in /etc/dainit after their dependencies ("Needs") are started.
-See `conf/` for a sample udevd and wpa_supplicant (which depends on udevd to finish before being started) config.
+3. Start processes with config files in /etc/lutrainit/lutra.d/ after their dependencies ("Needs") are started.
+See `conf/` for a samples config.
 4. Start some TTY or anything other user-specified.
 5. Kill running processes, unmount filesystems, and poweroff the system once that last login session ends.